microsoft/ts-gyb/documentation/interface-guide.md

 ## JSDoc documentation

-ts-codegen would read the documentation comment from `interface` and `enum`, and their members.
+ts-gyb would read the documentation comment from `interface` and `enum`, and their members.
 Documentation comment must be placed above all tags.

 ```typescript
 /**